 Cpl.
 George Emery Dravo

 Since a federal draft act had just been passed, George knew that it was just a matter of time until he was inducted into the army.
-Like other men from the Maywood area, he enlisted in the Illinois National Guard's 33rd Division Tank Company in Maywood.
-His reason for joining the company was that it was about to be called into federal service.
-He knew that if he served one year with the company at Fort Knox, Kentucky, he would fulfill his military obligation.
+Like other men from the area, he enlisted in the Illinois National Guard's 33rd Division Tank Company in Maywood.
+His reason for joining the company was that it was about to be called into federal service, and he knew that if he served one year, with the company, at Fort Knox, Kentucky, he would fulfill his military obligation.

-On November 25, 1940, the tank company traveled to Ft Knox for one year of military service.
+On November 25, 1940, the tank company members readied to their equipment.
+On November 28th, they traveled, by train, to Ft Knox for one year of military service.
 The tank company was now known as B Company, 192nd Tank Battalion.
-In January, 1941, George was assigned to Headquarters Company when it was formed from the four letters company of the battalion.
+In January 1941, George was assigned to Headquarters Company when it was formed with men from the four letters company of the battalion.
 George was a motorcycle messenger for Headquarters Company.

 part in the Louisiana maneuvers.
 It was

 after these maneuvers that the George and the